Court Quality and Economic Resilience

 67 Pages Posted: 26 Feb 2020 Last revised: 3 Mar 2021

-We investigate the impact of institutions on the transmission of shocks across firms.
-Using novel inter-firm wire transfer data, we find that suppliers exposed to natural disasters pass this shock to their customers particularly when the customer's court system is congested.
-Evidence suggests that congested courts amplify spillovers through potential future holdup problems: customers face frictions both in contracting with new suppliers and in obtaining bank credit.
-Subsequently, customers seem to vertically integrate the production of affected inputs and obtain liquidity by selling their accounts receivables.
+We investigate how courts affect the transmission of shocks across firms.
+Using novel inter-firm wire transfer data, we find that suppliers exposed to natural disasters pass this shock to their customers particularly when the court system is congested.
+Evidence suggests that congested courts amplify spillovers through the contracting frictions that customers face with new suppliers and creditors.
+Subsequently, customers vertically integrate the production of affected inputs and obtain liquidity by selling their accounts receivables.
 Our results highlight the importance of institutions in facilitating economic resilience.

 Keywords: courts, economic fragility, contract enforcement, networks, propagation